Compression fronts from fast radio bursts: Parameters of the wind

 Below we examine the compression front driven by an FRB emitted at some radius $r$ and propagating outward through the wind.
-We first describe the front at large $r$, where FRBs induce heating in the regular regime ($\tomB<\tom$), and then consider FRBs emitted at smaller $r$, where heating is stochastic and more dramatic effects occur, including damping of the FRB.
+We first describe the front at large $r$, where plasma responds to the radio wave in the regular oscillation regime.
+Then, we consider FRBs emitted at smaller $r$, where stochastic heating occurs and leads to more dramatic effects, including damping of the FRB.